 [Child's Name]

-Your smile is like sunshine -- it brightens every room and makes everyone around you feel happy!
-Through good days and tough days, you always find a reason to smile, and that positive energy is truly contagious.
+Your smile brightens every room and makes everyone around you feel happy.
+Through good days and tough days, you always find a reason to smile.
 Our family is so much happier because of you.
-Never stop smiling, because you have the very best smile in the world!
+Never stop.

 [Date] | With love from your whole family